 Common grounds for a civil appeal include errors of law during the trial, such as, denying objections made to certain evidence and/or to the testimony of certain witnesses, errors in allowing a juror that is plainly biased to serve, and errors in jury instructions.

 If you or someone you know believes that a judge or jury made a decision that was wrong, you should contact the KJC Law Firm today to discuss your case.
-The appellate lawyers at KJC Law Firm have more than 90 years of experience litigating major cases.
+The appellate lawyers at KJC Law Firm have more than 125 years of experience litigating major cases.
 We have the resources to investigate and prepare your appeal.
-KJC Law Firm represents people from communities all across Massachusetts, including the Greater Boston area, Cambridge, MetroWest, Cape Cod, Fall River, Lowell, Worcester and Springfield.
+KJC Law Firm represents people from communities across Massachusetts, including the Greater Boston area, Cambridge, MetroWest, Worcester, Springfield, Cape Cod, Fall River and Lowell.